albfan/scapy-gui-ipv6/README.txt

 This tool provides a GUI for the Python network tool Scapy.

-It serves as a learning tool for packet generation with python and as a tool for rapid IPv6 packet generation.
+It serves as a learning tool for packet generation with Python and as a tool for rapid IPv6 packet generation.